For Patients & Caregivers

 Kava consumption has been associated with low cancer incidence (30), but one of its constituents was shown to stimulate growth of melanoma cells (31).

 Mechanism of Action

 Kavapyrones are centrally-acting skeletal muscle relaxants, anticonvulsants, and peripherally-acting local anesthetics.
 There are conflicting data on the effects of kavapyrones on CNS levels of dopamine and serotonin (14).
-Possible hepatotoxicity mechanisms are thought to be cytochrome P450 inhibition, reduction in liver glutathione content, or inhibition of cyclooxygenase (COX) activity (4) (15).
+Possible hepatotoxicity mechanisms are thought to be CYP450 inhibition, reduction in liver glutathione content, or inhibition of COX activity (4) (15).